akdubya/uubench/README.md

     });

 Beware of relying on multiple in-process runs to establish statistical relevance.
 Better data can be obtained by completely re-running your test scripts.

+### Running in sync

+A suite may have multiple benchmarks.
+To run benchmarks one-at-a-time in the order they were added, set sync to true.

+    var suite = new uubench.Suite({
+      sync: true, // run benches in sync mode (one at a time) ...
+    });

 ### Stats